jerry9871/CausalLinkSim/README.md

 ### Nice to get: INERTIA

-- Inertia is an emergent phenomenon from the particles and their interactions, and it follows the same rules as the electrostatic force.
+- Inertia is an emergent phenomenon from the particles and their interactions, and it follows similar rules as the electrostatic force.
-- The particle speed is only determined in relation to other particles through causal links.
-The particle has no hidden variable to hold its momentum.
+- The particle is inertially coupled to other particles through causal links.
+The particle has no hidden variable to hold its absolute momentum.
 - Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.

 ### Super nice to get: GENERAL RELATIVITY and GRAVITY